kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 This translation is from *The Utopian Vision of Charles Fourier*, edited by Jonathan Beecher and Richard Bienvenu (Beacon, 1971).
 They note, somewhat dryly, that "Fourier does in fact go on to explain---at length---the process whereby the confessors do their matching.
-Unfortunately, his "algebraic" formulas do not lend themselves to translation."
+Unfortunately, his 'algebraic' formulas do not lend themselves to translation."

 Here's a taste of that, from volume eleven of *Oeuvres complètes de Charles Fourier*: